eBay/HomeObject/README.md

 HomeObject, but is used when addressing a particular Replicated Device (see Homestore Services).

 Pgs can be remapped across instances of HomeObject for the purposes of load balancing or remediating a failure.
-The management and scheduling of Pgs in NuObject v2 is done by the ClusterManager.
+The management and scheduling of Pgs is the concern of the Application.

 [PgManager API](https://github.com/eBay/HomeObject/blob/main/src/include/homeobject/pg_manager.hpp)